kharvd/practicechat/README.md

 ### Client-to-Server messages

 #### connect
-Tries to connect the client to the server.
-Must be called within 1 second after socket connection.
+Tries to login the user with the specified username and password.
+If the user doesn't exist, registers them.
+Username cannot contain spaces.
+This message must be sent by the client within

 Payload example:

         {
-            "username": "john_doe1952"
+            "username": "john_doe1952",
+            "password": "qwerty"
         }

-The server must answer with `connection_result` message
+The server must answer with `login_result` message

 #### disconnect
 Disconnects currently connected user from the server.